georgi/blog/posts/2008/9/shinmun-a-small-and-beautiful-blog-engine.md

 ### Layout

-Layout and templates are rendered by good old *ERB*.
-The layout will be defined by the `layout.rhtml` template.
+Layout and templates are rendered by *ERB*.
+The layout is defined in `layout.rhtml`.
 The content will be provided in the variable `@content`.
-A minimal example would be:
+A minimal example:

     <html>
       <head>